NethServer/ns8-metrics/README.md

 #### metrics-datasource-changed

 The `provision-grafana` script will search for the following key: `module/<module_id>/metrics_datasources`.
-The key is an hash containing the following fields:
+The key is an hash containing the following key-value pairs:
-- `<name>`: a name for the datasource
+- Key `<name>`, a name for the datasource
-- `<json_config>`: the JSON configuration for the datasource
+- Value `<json_config>`, the JSON configuration for the datasource

 Each datasource will be saved on a different file inside the `datasources` directory, named like `provision_<module_id>_<name>.json`.